Urogynaecology and Pelvic Reconstructive Surgery

 Utero-vaginal prolapse

-• Cystocele: Prolapse of the front wall of the vagina
+• Cystocele: Prolapse of the front wall of the vagina.

-• Rectocele: Prolapse of the back wall of the vagina
+• Rectocele: Prolapse of the back wall of the vagina.

-• Uterus: Prolapse of the womb
+• Uterus: Prolapse of the womb.

-• Vault: Prolapse of the top of the vagina after a hysterectomy
+• Vault: Prolapse of the top of the vagina after a hysterectomy.

 The Team

-Consultant (Lead) Subspecialist Urogynaecologist
+• Mr Chendrimada Madhu, Consultant (Lead) Subspecialist Urogynaecologist

 We work closely with the departments of urology and colorectal surgery in complex pelvic floor problems involving the bladder and bowel.

-Useful Links & Leaflets
+Useful Links and Leaflets for Urogynaecology

 British Society of Urogynaecology (BSUG) bsug.org.uk